 To prevent this happening you take anti rejection medicines, probably for the rest of your life.
 This medication weakens your immune system so that it won't attack the liver.
 Your transplant team will give you very detailed instructions on how to look after yourself and which medicines to take when you go home.

 - prednisolone or other steroids

-- ciclosporin (Neoral)
+- cyclosporin (Neoral)

 - mycophenolate mofetil (Cellcept)

 Most people have a combination of these drugs, for example, tacrolimus, azathioprine and prednisolone.

+The symptoms of chronic and acute rejection are similar.
 Some people don’t have any symptoms at all but their liver function tests are abnormal.
-If your doctor suspects rejection, you will probably have a liver biopsy to test for it.
+If your doctor suspects rejection, you will probably have a liver biopsy to check.

 The drugs that prevent liver rejection stop your immune system fighting infections.
-This gives you a very high risk of developing a serious infection, especially in the first 3 months after your transplant.
+This gives you a high risk of developing a serious infection, especially in the first 3 months after your transplant.